How To Make Someone's Day With A Greeting Card

 Think of what it means to receive a personal card that lets someone know you’ve thought enough of them to exert a bit of effort.
 And in return for your interest, the recipient replies with mail.
 Real mail!
 We think this kind of thing could catch on and thrill so many.

 Our desire for authentic relationships in a digitally connected world is gaining interest.
 It turns out that sending notes and greeting cards is still a force, a simple, beautiful, and elegant step to making a significant statement and impact.
-Another incredible example comes from Hannah Brencher, founder of More Love Letterswho has made it a mission to send letters to people who are in great need.
+Another incredible example comes from Hannah Brencher, founder of More Love Letters who has made it a mission to send letters to people who are in great need.

 Over at Life Hack, Jenny Marchal provides several points as to why handwritten letters can help someone stand out, both professionally and personally.
 I would add that the writer of a personal note in a card or letter receives the benefit of a positive feeling as well by sharing their thoughtfulness.